amgoncalves/sassy-twitter/README.md

 This application is optimized to scale with the load of user activity.
 Caching, multi-threading, and a lightweight NoSQL database with in-memory data caching are employed to manage scalability problems.

+nanoTwitter has a REST API that can be utilized with the [nanoTwitter Client Library](https://github.com/amgoncalves/nt-client).

 ## Technology

 nanoTwitter is written in [Sinatra](http://sinatrarb.com/) and runs on the [JRuby](http://jruby.org/) engine.
 [Git](https://git-scm.com/) and [Github](https://github.com/amgoncalves/sassy-twitter) are used for version control.
 The application is hosted on a [Heroku](https://www.heroku.com/) server at [https://sassy-nanotwitter.herokuapp.com/](https://sassy-nanotwitter.herokuapp.com/).
 [Codeship](https://codeship.com/) is used to automate testing and deployment from Github.